Title

 Executive Order No. 427 establishes the independent municipality of Alcantara in Romblon by segregating several barrios from the municipality of Looc, contingent upon the appointment of local officials and financial capability to fulfill municipal obligations.

-The barrios of Alcantara, San Isidro, Comoed-om, Tugdan, Calagonsao, Bonlao, Madalag, and Camili, including their sitios, were segregated to form the Municipality of Alcantara.
+The barrios of Alcantara, San Isidro, Comoed-om, Tugdan, Calagonsao, Bonlao, Madalag, and Camili, together with their respective sitios.

-It begins to exist upon the appointment and qualification of the mayor, vice-mayor, and a majority of the councilors, and upon certification by the Secretary of Finance regarding financial capability.
+Upon the appointment and qualification of the mayor, vice-mayor, and a majority of the councilors, and upon certification by the Secretary of Finance that the municipality is financially capable and that the mother municipality can still maintain its municipal government and obligations.

 Analyze Cases Smarter, Faster